 Towards the end of the meal, he talked to us about the magical female creature supposed to own this land and at that exact moment we heard a very loud noise coming from the plantation.
 We all looked around to see where it was coming from but could not spot anything.
 We all laughed but... who knows?

-Omani people on weekends
+Omani families on weekends

 On the weekends, Oman People enjoy going to the wadis or to the beach.
 Here is at Al Sawadi Beach.
 It was low tide and some families were crossing to the island.
 It looks empty but it was actually really busy.